cbg-ethz/cowwid/README.md

 - _variants_pangolin_ - dictionary mapping short names to the official [PANGO lineages](https://cov-lineages.org/) that should be used during upload to [covSPECTRUM](https://cov-spectrum.ethz.ch/) (see: "_pangolin:_" fields in the `voc/`_*_`.yaml` description)
 - _amplicons_ - currently only a subset of all amplicons are listed on the heatmaps, they as specified here, including the mutations they are linking

-In addition the actual upload itself requires database credentials.
-These are currently retrieved from `~/.netrc` standard Unix credential storage, but alternative methods are commented-out in the cells under the "Upload to Cov-Spectrum" section.

 ### Execution